shankyb9/Gestured_Calculator/README.md

 # Gestured_Calculator

--A calculator program which will take input through gestures and colored bands
+- A calculator program which will take input through gestures and colored bands

--Gives output in text as well as voice
+- Gives output in text as well as voice

--Made in MATLAB
+- Made in MATLAB

--Used Kinect Sensor
+- Used Kinect Sensor

 -It takes input through fingers for digits, and small colored bands on top of fingers for arithmetic signs